Toyota National College of Technology: History

 1963.04 Toyota National College of Technology was established (Department of Mechanical Engineering, Department of Electrical Engineering, and Department of Architecture).

 1968.04 Department of Civil Engineering was added.
 A boarding system was adopted for students in lower grades.

 1979.03 Data Station was opened.

 1983.06 Strength Test Center for Materials and Structure was established.

 1987.04 Department of Information and Computer Engineering was added.

 1993.04 The Reorganization of Department of Civil Engineering.

 1994.04 Advanced Engineering Courses were established.
 Courses of Electronic and Mechanical Engineering, Civil Engineering and Architecture, Computer Science were established.

 1996.07 Data Station was reorganized into Multimedia Center for Information Processing.

 1999.04 Department of Electrical Engineering was renamed Department of Electrical and Electronic Engineering.

 2002.10 Collaboration Research Center of Technology was established.

 2004.04 Techno-training Center for Manufacturing ("Monodukuri" Center) was established.

+School Clubs and Interest Groups

+At Toyota National College of Technology, clubs and interest groups operate primarily under the Student Council, serving as venues for students to learn from and improve alongside one another.